SignalK/specification/apis/course/README.md

 ### 2.1 Use of `previousPoint`.
 ---
-To facilitate course calculations such as XTE where the source position is required, the `previousPoint.position` attribute will be set as follows:
+To facilitate course calculations such as XTE where the source position is required, the `previousPoint.position` attribute will be set (at the time the destination is set) as follows:
 - __When a position (lat, lon) is supplied as a destination__: Set the value of `previousPoint.position` to the location of the vessel.
 - __When a reference to a waypoint resource is supplied as a destination__: Set the value of `previousPoint.position` to the location of the vessel.
 - __When a reference to a route resource is is supplied__: